21120499/BetterBat66/README.md

 This is a script which runs, and configures programs to give you that sweet, needed battery life on Linux.
 **Made with Intel laptop CPUs in mind**
+#NOTE:
-NOTE: my default 66-tree here is base, change it to yours in jumpstart.sh
+My default 66-tree here is base, change it to yours in jumpstart.sh
 # Quick Start Guide

 run